-The PHA will have the option of adjusting the payment standard in conjunction with adjustments in the Fair Market Rent schedule published by HUD with the effective date of October 1st. each year.
+The BGHD will have the option of adjusting the payment standard in conjunction with adjustments in the Fair Market Rent schedule published by HUD.
 Any adjustment to the Payment Standard will ensure that the Payment Standard remains within the range of 90% to 110% of the published Fair Market Rent for the appropriate bedroom size.
-If there is an affordability adjustment (increase only) in the Payment Standard will be used when calculating rent during the next annual re-exam.
+If there is an affordability adjustment (increase only) in the Payment Standard between a tenant's annual re-examination dates, the new payment standard will be used when calculating rent during the next annual re-exam.
 No change in a family's payment standard based on a change in the composition of the household will occur between annual re-exam as long as they remain in the same unit.
 If because of a change in family composition current unit is found be overcrowded, notice is sent to the tenant and the owner that HAP will stop on the end of the next month.
-If new unit is not approved, PHA may continue with the HAP until the new unit becomes available for the family.
+If new unit is not approved, BGHD may continue with the HAP until the new unit becomes available for the family.

-The PHA may establish an exception payment standard of not more than 120 percent of the FMR as a reasonable accommodation.
-If the requested payment standard is in excess of 120 percent of the FMR the PHA may seek HUD approval.
+The BGHD may establish an exception payment standard of not more than 120 percent of the FMR as a reasonable accommodation.
+If the requested payment standard is in excess of 120 percent of the FMR the BGHD may seek HUD approval.